MathiasSchjoedt-Bavngaard/AFE-Eksamen/q10/README.md

 ## What is a native web component

 A native web component is a component that can be used in any web application across frameworks (and without frameworks).
-It uses custom elements, shadow DOM and HTML templates.
+It consists of a custom element, and can use the shadow DOM and HTML templates.

 ### Custom elements